 CD8 T cells are essential to fight infections and cancers.
 They function very differently according to the time of day.

-Prior studies have shown that T cells react more or less strongly to a foreign body according to the time of day, but the role of the biological clock in this phenomenon remained unknown.
+Prior studies have shown that T cells react more or less strongly to a foreign body according to the time of day, but the role of the biological clock in this phenomenon remains unknown.

-In this new study, scientists used a mouse vaccine model and shown that the strength of the CD8 T cell response differs according to the time of the day after vaccination.
-In mice with deficient CD8 T cells for clock gene, the circadian rhythm was abolished.
+In this new study, scientists used a mouse vaccine model and showed that the strength of the CD8 T cell response differs according to the time of the day after vaccination.
+In mice with deficient CD8 T cells for the clock gene, the circadian rhythm was abolished.
 Also, the response to the vaccine was diminished in the daytime.

-Nathalie Labrecque, Professor at the Departments of Medicine and Microbiology, Infectious Diseases and Immunology at Université de Montréal said, “Our study shows that T cells are more prone to be activated at certain times of the day.
+Nathalie Labrecque, Professor at the Departments of Medicine and Microbiology, Infectious Diseases and Immunology at Université de Montréal, said, “Our study shows that T cells are more prone to be activated at certain times of the day.
 Identifying the mechanisms through which the biological clock modulates the T cell response will help us better understand the processes that regulate optimal T cell responses.
 This knowledge will contribute to improving vaccination strategies and cancer immune therapies.”